-" The rajgira flour is usually made into chappatis, paranthas or rotis and served with vegetables.
+• The rajgira flour is usually made into chappatis, Rajgira parathas or rotis and served with vegetables.

-" Rajgira is favored by the gluten intolerant and is often cooked as a porridge to be eaten alongside other foods..
+• Rajgira is flavoured by the gluten intolerant and is often cooked as porridge to be eaten alongside other foods.

-" Rajgira flour is made into flatbreads, including thick, leavened dosa and thinner, unleavened pancakes.
+• Rajgira flour is made into flatbreads, including thick, leavened Farali dosa and thinner, unleavened pancakes.

-" One can also make chikki (sweet bar) or Ladoos from it. .
+• One can also make chikki (sweet bar) or ladoos with popped rajgira seeds.

-" In Goa rajgira is very popular and satva, pole (dosa), bhakri, ambil (a sour porridge) are very common
+• In Goa, rajgira is very popular and satva, pole (dosa), bhakri and ambil (a sour porridge) are commonly made.

-" Rajgira and Oat Bran put together in buttermilk and flavoured with mint is a healthy breakfast option.
+• Rajgira and Oat Bran in mint-flavoured buttermilk is a healthy breakfast option.

 Store rajgira flour in an airtight container and keep it in a cool and dry place.